WIAA sectional baseball: Blugolds denied state berth by St. Croix Falls

 The Mounders came back from a 2-0 deficit with three runs in the top of the sixth.

-The Blugolds responded with a crazy rally that led to two runs in the bottom of the inning, which started with the Wilson single to right.
+The Blugolds, who posted a 48-7 record the past two seasons, responded with a crazy rally that led to two runs in the bottom of the inning, and it started with the Wilson single to right.

 A Christenson sacrifice moved Wilson to second, and a Peters groundout put him on third.
 Calvin Hargrove then beat out an infield single to score Wilson and went to second base when the throw got by the first baseman.